Black Consciousness Movement: Controversies and criticism

 A balanced analysis of the results and legacy of the Black Consciousness Movement would no doubt find a variety of perspectives.
 A list of research resources is listed at the end of this section including Columbia University's Project on Black Consciousness and Biko's Legacy.

 Criticisms of the movement sometimes mirror similar observations of the Black Consciousness Movement in the United States.
 On one side, it was argued that the movement would stagnate into black racialism, aggravate racial tensions and attract repression by the apartheid regime.
 Further, the objective of the movement was to perpetuate a racial divide – apartheid for the Blacks, equivalent to that which existed under the National Party rule.
 Other detractors thought the movement was based heavily on student idealism, but with little grassroots support among the masses, and few consistent links to the mass trade-union movement.

 Assessments of the movement note that it failed to achieve several of its key objectives.
 It did not bring down the apartheid regime, nor did its appeal to other non-white groups as "people of color" gain much traction.
 Its focus on blackness as the major organising principle was very much downplayed by Nelson Mandela and his successors who to the contrary emphasised the multi-racial balance needed for the post-apartheid nation.
 The community programs fostered by the movement were very small in scope and were subordinated to the demands of protest and indoctrination.
 Its leadership and structure was essentially liquidated, and it failed to bridge the tribal gap in any *large-scale* way, although certainly small groups and individuals collaborated across tribes.

 After much blood shed and property destroyed, critics charged that the movement did nothing more than raise "awareness" of some issues, while accomplishing little in the way of sustained mass organisation, or of practical benefit for the masses.
 Some detractors also assert that Black consciousness ideas are out-dated, hindering the new multi-racial South Africa.

 According to Pallo Jordan "The great tragedy of the Black Consciousness Movement (BCM) was that it was never able to gather and retain much support beyond a narrow band of African intellectuals."

-Donald Woods, a white South African liberal, was close friends with Biko and a number of other senior figures in the BCM, but nevertheless expressed concern about what he regarded as "the unavoidably racist aspects of Black Consciousness".